Aymanbegh/Benchmarking-performance/README.md

 The distorted images are  as the following tree structure:

       ```
       outputFolder: path given in the main script that described the output folder
       ├── noise
           └── Level 1 of distortion (value)
           ...
           ...
           └── Level 10 of distortion (value)
       ├── Next distortion
           └── Level 1 of distortion (value)
           ...
           ...
           └── Level 10 of distortion (value)
-  ...
+         ```

+- **Train set**: we applied distortions through 5% of the contained images for each of the 10 distortion types (5.9K images per distortion type).
+The values of distortions have been randomly chosen in intervals specific to each distortion type.
+The functions to generate these distortions are structured as following:

+    ```
+  *Distortion_name*
+  ├── annotations
+      └──instances_*distortion_name*.json
+  │── images
+      └── ****.jpg
+  ├── list.txt
   ```

 Evaluation results
 -----------------------------------